N26: Business strategy

 In the span of four years, N26 entered and then abruptly exited from the United Kingdom and the United States: two of the company's largest foreign financial markets.

-In 2018 the company launched it's mobile banking app in the United Kingdom still riding on its German banking license valid within European Union member states (of which the UK was still a member of).
+In 2018 the company launched its mobile banking app in the United Kingdom still riding on its German banking license valid within European Union member states (of which the UK was still a member of).
 Less than two years later in 2020, the company shut down its app and services in the United Kingdom citing complications with the Brexit political situation and UK's incompatible financial regulation standards.
 This move was met with criticism of negligence from financial analysts due to the 2016 referendum for Brexit, had already taken place and the British government confirmed the results in 2017, a year before the company entered the British market.
 Nonetheless, the company held firm on Brexit being the driving factor.

 In 2019, N26 launched its application in the United States with FDIC-insured banking services provided by Axos Financial.
 In November 2021, N26 announced that they would be ceasing operations in the US to focus more on the European markets.
 All American accounts were eventually closed in early 2022.
 Forbes magazine accused N26 of failing in the American market due to strategic failures and lack of ingenuity for virtual banking products.

 In 2019, N26 announced their plans to enter the Latin American market and set up their first offices in Brazil in 2020.
 Product testing commenced in 2022.
 In May 2023, N26 was released to customers in Brazil, but in November of that year, the company announced that they would ultimately cease operations in South America.

 In March 2023, Financial Times criticized the company for its corporate governance's high turnover rate.
-Other financial news outlets have also noted that it's failures in the UK and US markets, as well as sanctions by German and Italian regulators contributed to the company's delay to file for an initial public offering but also secure funding from additional investors from in Germany and Italy.
+Other financial news outlets have also noted that its failures in the UK and US markets, as well as sanctions by German and Italian regulators contributed to the company's delay to file for an initial public offering but also secure funding from additional investors from in Germany and Italy.